 Galvin earned his music degrees from the Jacobs School of Music, culminating in a doctor of percussion performance degree with a focus on steelpan and Afro-Cuban percussion traditions under retired professor and master drummer Michael Spiro.
 Galvin continues Spiro’s educational legacy at Jacobs, directing several Latin American ensembles in both folkloric and popular music styles and teaching applied lessons in Latin percussion.

 Galvin and Spiro’s most recent collaborations include a documentary on classic Cuban rumba, Los Bandos: Rumba en Cazuela, which was nominated for a 2021 Cubadisco Award for Best Musical Documentary.
 The awards are the equivalent of the U.S. Grammys and Oscars combined.
 They also created an in-depth method book on the musical traditions of the Arará Savalú community in Matanzas, Cuba.

-Galvin has performed on two Grammy-nominated albums: the Wayne Wallace Quintet’s Intercambio, and Michael Spiro’s and Wayne Wallace’s Canto América with La Orquesta Sinfonietta.
+Galvin can also be heard on two Grammy-nominated albums: the Wayne Wallace Latin Jazz Quintet’s Intercambio and Spiro and Wallace’s Canto America with La Orquesta Sinfonietta.

-Galvin’s most recent album, released in 2017, is a collaboration with Spiro titled BÁKINI – En el Nuevo Mundo, combining the folkloric music of Afro-Cuban, Afro-Brazilian, and Trinidadian lineages into a contemporary sound.
+Released in 2017, Galvin’s most recent album, BÁKINI: En el Nuevo Mundo, is a collaboration with Spiro combining the folkloric music of Afro-Cuban, Afro-Brazilian, and Trinidadian lineages into a contemporary sound.